bsv-blockchain/gitbook-poc-solutions/onboardings/onboarding-catalog/bsv-apps/UHRP Storage.md

 ## 🎉 Conclusion & Next Steps

 UHRP Storage makes decentralized file storage on BSV Blockchain simple, secure, and verifiable.
 You control your data, prove its integrity, and access it anytime with UHRP URLs.

 **Advantages:**
 - Decentralized and censorship-resistant
 - Verifiable data integrity
-- Easy payments with Metanet Desktop
+- Easy payments with BSV Desktop
 - Simple upload, download, and management

 ---